 \section{Neighborhood graphs}

-A common concept in spectral graph theory is to use geometric properties of the underlying graph in order to control the eigenvalues of the graph Laplacian.
-A well known example is the Cheeger inequality \rf{13a} and \rf{13b} that controls the smallest nonzero eigenvalue.
-Similarly, we can control the largest eigenvalue of the graph Laplacian by geometric properties of the underlying graph, see Theorem \ref{A6} and Theorem \ref{30}.
+In the preceding sections we have used geometric properties (like the Cheeger, the dual Cheeger constant or the diameter) of the underlying graph in order to control the eigenvalues of the graph Laplace operator.

-In the sequel, we shall use a new, conceptually different approach in order to control the eigenvalues of the graph Laplacian.
-Instead of using the properties of $\Gamma$ itself, we shall use the geometric properties of the neighborhood graph $\Gamma[l]$, to be defined shortly, in order to control the eigenvalues of $\Delta$ on $\Gamma$.
+In this section, we shall use a new, conceptually different approach in order to control the eigenvalues of the graph Laplace operator.
+Instead of using geometric properties of $\Gamma$ itself, we shall use the geometric properties of the neighborhood graph $\Gamma[l]$ of $\Gamma$, to be defined shortly, in order to control the eigenvalues of $\Delta$.